aws/aws-toolkit-jetbrains/README.md

 # AWS Toolkit for JetBrains

-AWS Toolkit for JetBrains is a plugin for JetBrains IDEs that make it easier to write applications on [Amazon Web Services](https://aws.amazon.com/)
+AWS Toolkit for JetBrains is a plugin for JetBrains IDEs that make it easier to write applications built on [Amazon Web Services](https://aws.amazon.com/)

 The AWS Toolkit for JetBrains is open source because we want you to be involved.
 We appreciate issues, feature requests, pull requests, code reviews or any other contribution.